What is Juggad?

 Relationship Building

-Mix of formal and informal sessions for Corporate Innovators and Young Impact Leaders to connect with one another
+Mix of formal and informal sessions for mentors and mentees to network as well as humanise the relationship

 Capacity Building

-Skills and/or insights sharing sessions for Youth Impact Leaders to learn and apply fundamental skills in problem-solving, organisational change and stakeholder management
+Skills and insights sharing sessions for youth impact leaders (mentees) to learn and eventually apply fundamental skills in problem-solving, organisational change and stakeholder management.

 Frequently Asked Questions